raffertyuy/github-copilot-metrics/README.md

 1. Create a `.env` file according to `.env.example`
 2. Install dependencies with `npm install`
 3. Run with `npm run serve`
+  - alternatively, you may run using Static Web Apps CLI with `swa build` and `swa start`